saibotma/jitsi_meet_wrapper/jitsi_meet_wrapper/README.md

 <a name="known-issues"></a>
 ### Known issues
 - Picture in Picture is not working during screen sharing (https://github.com/jitsi/jitsi-meet/issues/9099)
-- An app using this plugin will not build for simulator when using `flutter run`.
-You have to run from Xcode as a workaround. (https://github.com/flutter/flutter/issues/94858)
+- An app using this plugin will not build for simulator when using `flutter run` and Flutter s.t. version 2.8